anggiaramadhan/climate-watch-gems/README.md

 We aim for all engines listed here to be handled very similarly, so these generic steps apply:

 - add it to the Gemfile.
-Currently we use this repository to serve gems (we don't publish to rubygems), which is why we need to use the `git:` parameter:
+Currently we use this repository to serve gems (we don't publish to rubygems), which is why we need to use the `git:` parameter to point to the repo.
+Some gems have a different gem name than the actual name of the engine; that is because by having a shared prefix it is a bit easier to spot them among external gems in the Gemfile.

 ```
 git 'https://github.com/ClimateWatch-Vizzuality/climate-watch-gems.git' do
-  gem 'climate_watch_engine'
+  gem 'climate_watch_engine', '~> 1.0'
-  gem 'cw_locations'
+  gem 'cw_locations', '~> 1.0', require: 'locations'
-  gem 'cw_historical_emissions'
+  gem 'cw_historical_emissions', '~> 1.0', require: 'historical_emissions'
 end
 ```